How to Choose a Boarding School

-This might all sound like the efforts of a madly controlling mother but choosing the right school requires discernment, it grows into a family relationship that lasts for many years.
+This might all sound like the efforts of a madly controlling mother but choosing the right boarding school requires discernment, it grows into a family relationship that lasts for many years.
 Siblings may have a shared history of their school experience that is a bond they can enjoy in later life.
 There is no mention here about grades or universities.
-Of course, all of that information is important, but the search for the right school is about keying into the authentic ‘experience’ in so far as you can and working out if your child will be able to enjoy it.
+Of course, all of that information is important, but the search for the right boarding school is about keying into the authentic ‘experience’ in so far as you can and working out if your child will be able to enjoy it.
 We all know our children and have a sense of what they need to progress, so this process is about ensuring that it is really on offer at the prospective school.

-Registrars, by definition, will have an eye on the business of the school; their primary responsibility is to keep the lifeblood of the school flowing!
+Registrars, by definition, will have an eye on the business of the boarding school; their primary responsibility is to keep the lifeblood of the school flowing!
 One discouraged me from looking at more than a couple because it creates chains like property chains in the housing market and inhibits parents making decisions which in turn, hampers their lists!
 True, there is a danger that you can get option fatigue, and struggle to come to a final decision, but knowing your child is in a place where you can see their confidence building and their potential being realised is worth every effort.
 Don’t be pressured!

 No one would commit to a buying a home without searching the market and having a survey to understand if it will work as a home.
 The cost of independent education is a similar investment.
-It is a home away from home, a ‘world within a world’ so it must be worth making sure that we understand the school.
+It is a home away from home, a ‘world within a world’ so it must be worth making sure that we understand the boarding school.

 According to Jean Piaget, “The principle goal of education in the schools should be creating men and women who are capable of doing new things, not simply repeating what other generations have done; men and women who are creative, inventive and discoverers, who can be critical and verify, and not accept, everything they are offered”.